lobocv/itree/README.md

 -----

 Usaging itree is simple, just type itree and an interactive tree navigator will open up in your current terminal.
-Press ESC or CTRL+C to exit.
 ```
 itree
 ```

+Press
+ESC or CTRL+C to exit.

+Use your arrow keys to easily navigate the directory tree starting from your current directory. itree will change to the directory in which you navigate to when you exit itree.

+itree also provides some other convenient hotkeys for easier navigation.
+Press CTRL+h to show a help screen of all available hotkeys.